Mikeblanchard/Covid_Project/README.md

 ### Secondary Analysis

-In this analysis we will indroduce a second dataset to the modelling
+In this analysis will repeat Analysis A with an Unsupervise Machine Learning Model using Aglomerative Hierarachical Clustering.
+The intention of this analysis is to cluster the Food Supply Types by similarity to focus the features used in the Supervised Machine learning model.